 - The gel or drops should be used after you have eaten or drunk.

 - Smear a small amount of gel on to the affected areas, with a clean finger, four times a day.

 - With the drops, you use a dropper to place the liquid inside your mouth on to the affected areas four times a day.

 - Ideally, you should not eat or drink for about 30 minutes after using either the gel or the drops.
 This helps to prevent the medicine from being washed out of your mouth too soon.

 Tablets that contain a medicine called fluconazole can also help to clear fungal and thrush infections from the body.
 Tablets tend to be used in more severe or serious cases.
-For example, for people with a poor immune system who develop extensive oral thrush.
-Tablets are usually prescribed for seven days and this will usually clear oral thrush.
+For example, for people who are otherwise unwell, with a poor immune system who develop extensive oral thrush.
+Tablets are usually prescribed for fourteen days and this will usually clear oral thrush.